 Hi!

-I'm Alison, a yoga instructor, lifestyle blogger and Long Beach native, living in Southern California with my husband Chris and German Shepard, Zeus.
+I'm Alison, a yoga instructor, lifestyle blogger and Long Beach native, living in Southern California with my husband Chris and our two kiddos, Callie and Ford.

 This blog has been a space to share my adventures in fitness, food, travel and more as I’ve lived in San Luis Obispo, San Francisco, and now Orange County.
-I hope that my posts help inspire you to live your happiest and healthiest life!
+I hope that my posts help inspire you to be your happiest and healthiest self, no matter what stage of life you are in!

-Thanks for stopping by and don’t forget to say hi over on my Contact page :)
+Thanks for stopping by and maybe even say hi over on my Contact page :)

 Breakfast, Lunch + Dessert All-in-One Banana